How-to-be-a-Hero-e-V/HowToBeAHero-WikiToPdf/README.md

 ## Requirements

-Ensure two executables can be found using the `path` environment variable:
+Ensure these executables can be found using the `path` environment variable:

 * A NodeJS >8.0.0-installation
 * A python 2-installation